Léon Bollée: Car manufacturing

 Bollée founded the company Léon Bollée Automobiles in 1895 in Le Mans.
 In 1896 he patented and began manufacturing the three-wheeled vehicles he had invented in 1895 which he called the Voiturette.

 The position of the passenger, at the front, earned the Voiturette the nickname "Mother-in-law killer" ("Tue Belle-mère", in French).
 These had a horizontal motor and were equipped with rubber tires.
 A new model with many modifications was brought to the 1897 Paris-Dieppe race, driven by Paul Jamin, and the Paris-Trouville race and won both events with respective speeds of 24 mi/h and 28 mi/h.

 In April 1898, in France, Bollée won the "Critérium des Motocycle".

 In 1903, Bollée produced his first big car.
 The company built two 4-cylinder models, one 28hp 4.6-liter, and one 45hp 8-litre engine.
 Both won the "Blackport Southport Speed Trials", in September 1904, in front of Dorothy Levitt's Gladiator.

 In 1908, when Wilbur Wright visited France to demonstrate the Wright Brothers aircraft, Bollée let Wilbur use his Le Mans automobile factory.
 Bollée's wife Carlotta (née Messinisi) (c.1880-?) was fluent in Greek, French and English and acted as interpreter as neither man spoke the other's language.
 She translated the technical discussions over a period of several weeks, whilst heavily pregnant.
-In recognition of this, Wright promised that his first French flight would be on the day her baby was expected, 8th August 1908.
-Baby Elisabeth actually arrived on the 9th August, Wilbur Wright became her godfather.
+In recognition of this, Wright promised that his first French flight would be on the day her baby was expected, 8 August 1908.
+Baby Elisabeth actually arrived on 9 August, Wilbur Wright became her godfather.
 Carlotta Bollée flew for the first time on 8 October 1908, alongside Wright.
 Her flight was at an altitude of about 25 metres and lasted around four minutes.